hosyvietanh/old-ronin-manager/README.md

 ```shell script
 ./ronin-manager stop
 ```
-* To stop and clean all data, including chain data and oracle data.
+* To stop and clean all data, including chain data and bridge data.
 Note this action is irreversible
 ```shell script
 ./ronin-manager wipe